2006 Commonwealth Games: Marketing

+Qantas Airlines showcasing the logo of the 2006 Commonwealth Games.

 Logo

 The logo of the 2006 Commonwealth Games is an image of 2 figures, which represents sport and culture, achievement and excellence, while the colours green, yellow, and red represents celebratory, fresh and youthfully optimistic character of Melbourne city.
 The two figures in the logo joined to form a letter M, which is the initial letter of Melbourne, the games host city.

 Mascot

 Karak was the mascot for the 2006 Commonwealth Games.
 He was modelled on a red-tailed black cockatoo, a threatened species within the host country, Australia.